 23andMe, with over 5 million users is the the 2nd-largest personal genetic testing company.
 They offer two different DNA test options:

-Personal Genetic Service (heritage and DNA matches only) – can be shipped to some international markets.
+Personal Genetic Service (heritage and DNA matches only) – available in many countries.

-Personal Genetic Service + Health Reports – can only be shipped to customers in the United States.
+Personal Genetic Service + Health Reports – available in the United States and international markets where these tests are not prohibited.

-Albania, Armenia, Australia, Austria, Azerbaijan, Belarus, Belgium, Bosnia and Herzegovina, Bulgaria, Croatia, Cyprus, Czech Republic, Estonia, France, Georgia, Germany, Greece, Hong Kong, Hungary, Iceland, Israel, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Macedonia, Malta, Moldova, Monaco, New Zealand, Northern Mariana Island, Norway, Poland, Portugal, Puerto Rico, Romania, San Marino, Singapore, Slovakia, Slovenia, Spain, Switzerland, United Kingdom, United States, Vatican City
+Albania, American Samoa, Armenia, Australia, Austria, Azerbaijan, Belarus, Belgium, Bosnia and Herzegovina, Bulgaria, Canada, Croatia, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Guam, Hong Kong, Hungary, Iceland, Ireland, Israel, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Macedonia, Malta, Moldova, Monaco, Netherlands, New Zealand, Northern Mariana Island, Norway, Poland, Portugal, Puerto Rico, Romania, San Marino, Singapore, Slovakia, Slovenia, Spain, Sweden, Switzerland, United Kingdom, United States, Vatican City, Virgin Islands 4 5

-Georgia, Switzerland, and Turkey are the only three countries Ancestry services that 23andMe does not.
-Also, the lack of multilingual support deters many who don’t speak English.
+Georgia and Turkey are the only countries Ancestry services that 23andMe does not.
+Also, 23andme’s lack of multilingual support deters many who don’t speak English.
 Some international customers have complained of prohibitively high shipping costs, which may be costlier than the test itself.

 With about 1.5 million DNA samples, MyHeritage has a considerably smaller database of users than Ancestry or 23andMe.
-However, they allow users from AncestryDNA and 23andMe to upload their raw DNA data and compare results.
+However, users from AncestryDNA and 23andMe may upload their raw DNA data and compare results.
 Like the top 2 companies, MyHeritage shows users a list of DNA matches but also generates matches based on uploads from other companies.

 Although details on non-European countries aren’t very clear, it seems MyHeritage ships to every country in Europe except for Poland.
 They also cater to non English-speakers.
 MyHeritage won’t ship to Poland, but for a small fee, anyone can use a proxy shipping service in another country and still pay less than if they had purchased from 23andMe or Ancestry.